 White color patterns are not linked to the color of the horse, they are a pattern applied on top of the base coat.
-The appaloosa patterns are expressed through the Leopard Complex and can appear on both chestnut and black base coats.
+The appaloosa patterns are expressed through the Leopard Complex and can appear on chestnut, black, bay and brown base coats.

 Appaloosa White Pattern